What Is an Annuitant?

 Can a trust be an annuitant?

 Only a person can serve as an annuitant.
 A trust cannot serve as an annuitant because annuity payouts are based on life expectancy.
-However, a trust can own the policy and be listed as a beneficiary.
-It's important to consider that any payments going to a trust must be paid out within five years.
+However, a trust can own the policy and be listed as a beneficiary, any payments going to a trust must be paid out within five years.

 5 Cited Research Articles